Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Introduction

 We write $\mathcal Q(\mu, \nu)$ for the class of all setups $(\Omega, \F, (\F_{T_i})_{i=0}^2, \QQ_{T_2}), p(T_i, T_j), i\leq j \leq 3, i\leq 2$, satisfying the \emph{marginal constraints} \eqref{eq.mk.pr} and the \emph{martingale constraints}

-We will slightly abuse notation in that we write ${\QQ_{T_2}}\in Q(\mu, \nu)$ when we really mean that we run over all such setups.
+(Note that we make no further assumptions on the underlying stochastic basis.)
+We will slightly abuse notation in that we write ${\QQ_{T_2}}\in\mathcal Q(\mu, \nu)$ when we really mean that we run over all such setups.
 Writing $\hat \Phi(X_1, Y_2)$ for the payoff \eqref{Ex.payoff} in terms of $T_2$-bonds (see Section~\ref{sect.disc}), we arrive at the primal optimization problem

 We stress that problem \eqref{eq.rob} differs significantly from a usual martingale optimal transport problem in that our objective functional is written on $Y_1$, while the marginal constraint concerns $Y_2$.
 We also note that, in contrast to most problems considered in robust finance, it is delicate to pass from \eqref{eq.rob} to a problem on a canonical setup, cf.\ Proposition~\ref{WTFTheorem}.